 79 percent of companies that have a blog report a positive ROI for inbound marketing in 2013.

 If those numbers aren’t convincing enough, let’s talk about one of our clients and their experience with blogging.
 Williams Integracare Clinic, a family practice, physical therapy, and chiropractic clinic needed to demonstrate how convenience could be a tangible element for people seeking medical care.
 How did they do this?
 Through their clinic's blog.
 While keeping their patients in mind, they highlighted topics people often had questions on and explored in depth.
 By posting three to four times per month, Williams Integracare was able to increase their blog views by 741 percent, customers from blog views by 200 percent, and contacts from their blog by 29 percent in the year of 2015.
-Blogging saves lives.
+Now that's effective business blogging.

 What Else is in it For Your Company?